ALBERTA

 The NWMP had barracks located here by 1888.

-A North West Co. post and a Hudson's Bay Co. post in close proximity to each other within a common outer palisade, located on the North Saskatchewan River west of White Earth Creek, downriver from Smoky Lake.
+A North West Co. post and a Hudson's Bay Co. post (aka Edmonton House (2)) in close proximity to each other within a common outer palisade (with two corner bastions), located on the North Saskatchewan River just west of White Earth Creek, downriver from Smoky Lake.
 Also known as Fort White Earth or White Earth House.
-In 1812 the NWC returned to Fort Augustus and the HBC returned to Fort Edmonton.
+Built in June 1810, both posts were abandoned in April 1813.

 Fort de L'Isle